The Limits of Leverage: Implications and Applications

 Achieving the same 50\% return from an asset with 20\% volatility (and 10\% return) is more onerous: trading costs require leverage higher than 5, which in turn increases trading costs.
 Overall, the resulting portfolio needs about 120\% rather than 100\% volatility to achieve the desired 50\% average return (middle curve in Figure \ref{fig:mvt constant sharpe}).

 From an asset with 10\% volatility (and 5\% return), obtaining a 50\% return net of trading costs is impossible (bottom curve in Figure \ref{fig:mvt constant sharpe}), because the leverage multiplier is less than 8 (Table \ref{tab:mult}, top right), and therefore the return can be scaled to less than 40\%.
-The intuition is clear: increasing leverage also increases trading costs, calling in turn for more leverage to increase return, but also further increasing costs.
+The intuition is clear: increasing leverage also increases trading costs, which in turn call for more leverage to increase return, but also increase costs.
 At some point, the marginal net return from more leverage becomes zero, and further increases are detrimental.

-Because an asset with higher volatility is superior to another one, perfectly correlated and with equal Sharpe ratio, but with lower volatility, the model suggests that in equilibrium they cannot coexist, and that the asset with lower volatility should offer a higher return to be held by investors.
+Because an asset with higher volatility is superior to another one, with equal Sharpe ratio and perfectly correlated, but with lower volatility, the model suggests that in equilibrium they cannot coexist, and that the asset with lower volatility should offer a higher return to be held by investors.
 Indeed, \cite{frazzini2012embedded,frazzini2014betting} document significant negative excess returns in assets with embedded leverage (higher volatility), and offer a theoretical explanation based on heterogeneous leverage constraints, which lead more constrained investors to bid up prices (and hence lower returns) of more volatile assets.
-The results hint that the same phenomenon may arise even in the absence of constraints, as a result of rebalancing costs.
+Our results hint that the same phenomenon may arise even in the absence of constraints, as a result of rebalancing costs.
 In contrast to constraints-based explanations, our model suggests that the premium for embedded leverage should be higher for more illiquid assets.